sandravizz/Visual-data-science-R/README.md

 ### Introduction

-In this chapter I introduce the concept of the R visualisation package *ggplot*, regarding [code](https://github.com/sandravizz/Visual-data-science-R/blob/main/R-%20Installations) you are asked to install the necessary libraries.
+In this chapter I introduce the concept of the R visualisation package *ggplot*, regarding the installation pleae see the [code](https://github.com/sandravizz/Visual-data-science-R/blob/main/R-%20Installations).
+Afterwards it is the next step to define a *theme* please find the [code](https://github.com/sandravizz/visual-data-science-R/blob/main/Themes.R)

 ### Distributions